 In 1987, Mikkel has gotten used to his life with Ines.
 Ulrich finally gets to meet his son, after Egon shows him the picture of Mikkel.
 Egon figures out the time travel thing but is killed by Claudia who tries to stop him.

 In 2020, just before the apocalypse takes place, a portal opens up and Elisabeth and Charlotte get to see each other.
 Most likely, the people at the power plant die, but considering the function of the God Particle, they might as well have landed into the future or some other section in time.
 Meanwhile, we have Peter, young Elisabeth, middle-aged Claudia, a dying Regina and young Noah in the bunker.
 This is where Elisabeth and Noah meet which eventually leads them to have Charlotte.

 Now the question isn’t what time, but what world?
 This points towards the possibility that not only is there a scenario of multiple timelines, there is also a scenario of multiple universes.
 In this universe, Martha is dead, but in another, she is just another Traveller who has come to save Jonas.
 Also, she uses a device much smaller than the one Jonas, and others, usually use.
 This reminds me, the time machine has been growing smaller with every season.
-First, it was the caves, which then turned into the bunker, which then turned into a device you can carry in your briefcase, and finally a ball-like structure that you can carry in your hand.
+First, it was the caves, which then turned into a chair, which then turned into a device you can carry in your briefcase, and finally a ball-like structure that you can carry in your hand.
 Will the third season show another evolved version of the time machine?

 Dark Season 3: What to Expect?